happyBanshee/book-catalogue/README.md

 ## Thing to improve

-- improve validation rules for the form
+- improve validation rules for the fields and the form
 - use strict mode to improve code quality
 - setup pre-commit hooks for test coverage
 - move errors/success messages for http requests and forms to the translation files instead of hardcoded strings in the code
 - add e2e tests
 - add unit tests for html
-- improve unit tests coverage for BookListComponentEffects.
+- improve unit tests coverage for BookListComponentEffects
+- implement responsive design

 ## Used libraries